Rosanne Potter She

 golden age, not that it was ever mentioned.
 In those times I spoke the language

-reading, either it is or it’s not as all gradually become human beings to each
+reading, either it is or it’s not, as all gradually become human beings to each

-away but John said no, make them pay.
+away but John said, make them pay.
 So it was $2.
-When in this latter day I
+In this latter day when the backlog of writing was too great I invented six pseudonyms and

-published dozens of long pieces under them and finally in 2022 put them on Amazon.
-He began his life work long after Austin, in 1987, in the translation of some 50 books of
+He began his life work in 1987, long after Austin, in the translation of some 50 books of

 note, translations both poetic and profound, after his own heart.
 Fifty